Natural Coiled Curls & Textured Hair

 Natural coiled curls are the most vulnerable to damage of all hair textures due to its unique structure and specific processing, styling and grooming needs.
-African-Caribbean hair requires special care and use of specifically-formulated products in order to look, feel and be at its best.
+This hair tyep requires special care and use of specifically-formulated products in order to look, feel and be at its best.

-Because natural coiled curls are curly, they tangles easily.
+Because of the natural curls in the hair, they tangles easily.
 Trying to detangle it can worsen hair breakage if you’re not careful and pulling may also lead to traction loss, so be as gentle as possible.
 Start at the ends and work up to your roots with a wide-tooth comb.

 Colouring Natural Coiled Curls